zk112211/TypeScript-Static-Analyzer/README.md

 ## Stage 3 — Control Flow Graph

-The CFG analyzer (`analysis/control_flow.py`) takes the Glang IR and constructs a control flow graph using NetworkX, modeling all branching and looping behavior.
+The CFG analyzer (`analysis/control_flow.py`) takes the IR and constructs a control flow graph using NetworkX, modeling all branching and looping behavior.

 ### Supported Patterns